IBM/watsonx-data-introduction/docs/wxd-infrastructure.md

 !!! abstract "Switch back to topology view to the show the entire diagram"

-## Exploring the Contents of a Catalog or Bucket
+## Exploring the Contents of a Catalog

 !!! abstract "Hover your mouse over the hive_data catalog"